enel-gdh-educational/katacoda-scenarios/docker/part3/step3b.md

 `docker-compose down`{{execute}}

-To remove also the volume, add the `--volumes` parameter
+To remove also the volume, you can use also the `--volumes` parameter

 `docker-compose down --volumes`{{execute}}